Landlord Info

 • When will the unit be inspected?

-Once a voucher holder has selected a housing unit and the owner of the property has agreed to make the unit available for rental under the Housing Choice Voucher Program, the property will undergo initial inspection by the local Public Housing Agency using form HUD-52580 or 52580-A to determine whether the housing unit is decent, safe, and sanitary according to Housing Quality Standards.
+Once a voucher holder has selected a housing unit and the owner of the property has agreed to make the unit available for rental under the Housing Choice Voucher Program, the property will undergo initial inspection by the local Public Housing Agency using form 52580-A to determine whether the housing unit is decent, safe, and sanitary according to HOTMA.
 The local Public Housing Agency will make a determination of the unit’s acceptability at least one each year when an assisted family continues in occupancy.

 • What are the standards?